TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_dccap.md

 [TOC]

+# Introduction:
+The EPWM Edge Detection in DCCAP is a feature to monitor the trip input to be present in a given window.
+A typical usecase would when the EPWMs are used for controlling a motor, then the expected high current pushes in the initial switching time is expected and if they are not present, then, there is some issue with system and the EPWMs need to to be tripped.

+\imageStyle{am263_epwm_dccap_flow.png, width:60%}
+\image html am263_epwm_dccap_example_flow.png "Flow Chart"

-# Introduction
+# Example Description

-An EPWM example to detect occurrence of a trip event in a configured time window.
+This example showcases the configurations needed to use the Edge Detection feature in the DCCAP to detect occurrence of a trip event in a configured time window.
 The window is configured by MIN and MAX values configured in MINMAX register set.
 Purpose of this window is to detect the occurrence of such edge.
 If no such edge occurs, this module will generate a trip event as well as interrupt configurable by user.

-In this example EPWM1_A is used for Digital compare input on which logic is performed.
-EPWM0_A is used as the gating signal to Min/max logic.
-(Routed to PWM XBar from GPIO)

-If an edge is not detected on EPWM0 in the MINMAX window,
+EPMW0_A to detect the trip within a MINMAX window and trip its EPWMxA output EPMW1_A waveform is used as a trip input.

+# Configurations
+1. EPWM0
+  - DCCAP is enabled, trip inputs are configured for Trip1.
+  - waveform A/B are configured (in the example) to match the min-max window for observing.
+  - IN Trip zone, CAPEVT is configured for CBC source and Trip action on output A to low Action when trip occured.
+  - XCMP is enbaled for this feature usage.

+2. EPWM1
-    - EPWM1 is tripped
+  - XCMP is enabled (not a necessary requirement)

-\imageStyle{am263_epwm_dccap_flow.png, width:60%}
-    \image html am263_epwm_dccap_example_flow.png "Flow Chart"
+  - generates a waveform, that goes high on counter = 100, goes low on counter = 1000, for a period of 2000

+3. PWMXbar 0 to take GPIO45 via Inputxbar (a common pin that has EPWM 1A output)

+\note
+The EPWM1A is routed internally via GPIO. if wish to use a different/external trip input, then,
+     1. remove EPWM 1A configuration (either pinmux or all configurations from syscfg)
+     2. Add GPIO45 as a input pin.
+     3. connect external trip input to GPIO45

 # External Connections

-## AM263X-CC
-When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
-- Connect EPWM0_A(HSEC pin 49) to GPIO15(HSEC pin 81)
+1. AM263Px-cc with HSEC dock connected
+     - EPWM0A can be observed on HSEC PIN 49
-- Output can be observed from EPWM1_A(HSEC pin 51)
+     - EPWM0B can be observed on HSEC PIN 51
-- CAPEVT TripOut can be observed from XBAROUT3(HSEC pin 75)
+     - EPWM1A (Trip Input) can be observed on HSEC PIN 53.

 # Supported Combinations {#EXAMPLES_DRIVERS_EPWM_DCCAP_COMBOS}

-\cond SOC_AM263X
+\cond SOC_AM263PX

  Parameter      | Value
  ---------------|-----------